andrerferrer/rails-json-erb-demo/README.md

 # GOAL

-This is a demo to show-case how to implement some `AJAX` using `Javascript` and a `js.erb` view, which updates the DOM element.
+This is a demo to show-case how to implement some `AJAX` using a `JSON` response from the controller and some `Javascript` code, which updates the DOM element.

-It was created from this [boilerplate](https://github.com/andrerferrer/rails-ajax-demo).
+It was created from this [boilerplate](https://github.com/andrerferrer/rails-js-erb-demo#goal).

 [You can also check my other demos](https://github.com/andrerferrer/dedemos/blob/master/README.md#ded%C3%A9mos).

 ## What needs to be done?

-### Create a form
+### Create an input

 In the [view]():